MadihaTech/Real-Time-Competitor-strategy-tracker-for-E-commerce/README.md

 2.   **Slack Webhook Integration:**

 *   Go to the Slack API.
-*   Create a new app and enable incoming webhooks.
+*   Create a new app and enable Incoming Webhooks.
 *   Add a webhook to a channel and copy the generated URL.
 *   Add this to URL to the app.py file.